epishchik/SRGD/README.md

 Video games require a lot of computing resources such as GPU, CPU, RAM, etc. To reduce the computing cost, some companies such as [NVIDIA](https://www.nvidia.com/en-us/), [AMD](https://www.amd.com/en.html) create their own solutions based on super resolution technologies.
 This is because it may be faster to render at a lower resolution and then upscale the image than to just render at high resolution.

 We've collected a dataset mostly using the [Unreal Engine](https://www.unrealengine.com/en-US) game engine.
 There aren't a lot of datasets for super resolution in games, so we hope that the collected dataset will give independent developers more room to get started in this area.
-This dataset can be used as a benchmark for super resolution models in the domain of video games.

 ## Documentation
 Each part described below, and others such as the setup process, has a short overview on the [README](https://github.com/Pe4enIks/SRGB/blob/main/README.md) page, for more information see the [wiki](https://github.com/Pe4enIks/SRGB/wiki) page.